readthedocs/ethicalads.io/content/posts/announcing-ethical-ads.md

 We have been working on building a sturdy business around advertising ever since.
 With the news that CodeFund was [shutting down](https://twitter.com/codefundio/status/1278119643937296384) on July 1, we moved forward our plans to launch our own ad network.

 We've spent the last month and a half onboarding over 50 publishers and 5 advertisers from CodeFund, and now we're ready for more.
+We're excited to officially announce that we're open for additional publishers and advertisers.

 ## The vision